senchalabs/docs-i18n/guides/layouts/README.md

     Ext.Viewport.add(panel);

-Please note that if you add more than one item into a container with a fit layout, only the first item will be visible.
-If you want to switch between multiple items use the Card layout instead.
+Please note that if you add more than one item into a container that has a fit layout, only the first item will be visible.
+If you want to switch between multiple items, use the Card layout instead.

 ## Docking

 Every layout is capable of docking items inside it.
-Docking enables you to place additional Components at the top, right, bottom or left edges of the parent Container, resizing the other items as necessary.
+Docking enables you to place additional Components at the top, right, bottom, or left edges of the parent Container, resizing the other items as necessary.

-For example, coming back to our first hbox layout above, let's imagine we want to dock another component at the top, like this:
+For example, coming back to our first hbox layout from this guide, let us imagine we want to dock another component at the top, like shown in the following image:

 {@img docktop.jpg}

-This is often used for things like toolbars and banners, and is easy to achieve using the *docked: 'top'* configuration:
+This feature is often used for items such as toolbars and banners, and it is easy to achieve using the *docked: 'top'* configuration:

     Ext.create('Ext.Container', {
 		fullscreen: true,